jbhannah/jbhannah.net/src/pages/articles/2020-06-02-negating-activerecord-scopes.md

 `ruby›scope.arel.constraints` gets the Arel representation of the scope and extracts the constraints (i.e. the `where` clause).
 This gives an array of `ruby›Arel::Nodes`, one for each `where` statement the generated query;
-`ruby›.reduce(:and)` combines them all into a single Arel statement that can be negated with `ruby›.not`.
-This Arel statement can be passed back to ActiveRecord's `where` method, which turns the SQL for the original `active`
+`ruby›.reduce(:and)` combines them all into a single `ruby›Arel::Nodes::And` node that can be negated with `ruby›.not`, then passed back to ActiveRecord's `where` method, which turns the SQL for the original `active` scope:
-scope:

 ```sql
 SELECT "foobars".*